 When you apply for a business analyst position, it is very likely you will also have to answer technical questions to demonstrate your knowledge.
 Increasingly, these are SQL-related questions.
 What are the differences between the SQL questions asked of business analyst candidates and those that are presented to IT candidates?
 For the former, the questions mainly deal with the specificity of the work to be performed—that is, they primarily concern basic knowledge of SQL and relational databases.
 These questions often test your understanding of the SELECT statement.
 However, questions will likely vary from company to company; it all depends on the responsibilities the particular position entails and what the company expects from its employees.

-We chose a set of 16 questions that are most commonly asked by employers during interviews for business analyst positions.
+We chose a set of 16 sql interview questions that are most commonly asked by employers during interviews for business analyst positions.

 1. What is SQL?